 The number of TDM plug-ins you can use at one time depends on how much DSP power is available in your system.
-Since the TDM hardware on Pro Tools cards provide dedicated DSP for plugins, plug-in performance isn't limited by CPU processing power.
+Since the TDM hardware on Pro Tools cards provide dedicated DSP for plugins, plug-in performance is not limited by CPU processing power.

-The tables on the following pages show the total number of instances of each plug-in that can be powered by a single DSP chip on Pro Tools|HD and Pro Tools|24 MIX cards.
+The tables on the following pages show the theoretical number of instances of each plug-in that can be powered by a single DSP chip on Pro Tools|HD and Pro Tools|24 MIX cards.
 DSP usage differs according to card type.

+A The tables show theoretical maximum performance when no other plug-ins or system tasks (such as I/O) are sharing available DSP resources.
+You will typically use more than one type of plug-in simultaneously.
+The data in the tables that follow are provided as guidelines to help you gauge the relative efficiency of different plug-ins on your system.
+They are not guaranteed performance counts that you should expect to see in typical real-world sessions and usage.
 There are a total of nine DSP chips on a Pro Tools|HD card (HD Core, HD Process, and HD Accel).
 HD Core and HD Process cards provide identical chip sets.
 HD Accel cards provide newer, more powerful DSP chips (making the HD Accel card ideal for DSP-intensive plug-ins, and for high sample rate sessions).
 There are six DSP chips on a Pro Tools|24 MIX card.